The Monbiot Effect Series

 Of course, every person around the world has the right not to disclose their religious beliefs to others (though the US government tends to disregard this for Muslims).
 But I believe that all journalists (mainstream and alternative) should waive that right.

+Allow me to explain.
 Journalists of all stripes are capable of affecting one person or potentially hundreds of millions with their stories.
 While such actions apply to all people of any vocation, a journalist is using their voice to get a reaction from a person who reads/views their story.
 Their voice is their career.
 Or more accurately, their voice is their livelihood.
 Without it, they'll most likely become a broke philosopher reflecting on their life on the streets.

+A journalist's desire to influence people through their voice and their desire to make a living will usually breed articles that lack responsibility and prioritize profit.
 The obvious retort is, I just write.
 Whatever happens...happens.
 And to a degree that's true, a journalist can't control how the global general public will react/interpret their articles.

 But in an effort to help the reader/viewer react in a responsible manner, a journalist should attempt to inform them of their own political, environmental, scientific and religious ideologies.
 I call this an Ideological Disclosure List.
+Again, this should apply to all mainstream and alternative media journalists.
+I'll go first.

 I believe that a global democracy is the only way for humanity as a whole to move forward in their development.
 The current democratic systems in place are not representative of a real democracy.